virtualgraham/unsupervisedpapers/README.md

 # Unsupervised Papers

-UnsupervisedPapers.com is an open-source directory of papers on unsupervised machine learning and related topics with links to resources such as code, websites and videos.
+[Unsupervised Papers](http://unsupervisedpapers.com/) is an open-source directory of unsupervised machine learning papers, tasks and methods with links to articles, websites, videos and code.

-# Contributing
+## Contributing

 Submissions of new entries as well as updates and corrections to existing entries are welcome.
 Contributions are made through GitHub pull requests.
-All the data for the directory are contained in the `/data` folder hierarchy in markdown and image files.
+All the data for the directory are contained in the `/data` folder hierarchy.
 You can simply fork this repository, add or revise the markdown files in the `/data` directory, then submit a pull request.
+The [Unsupervised Papers Data GUI](https://github.com/virtualgraham/unsupervised-papers-data-gui) is a desktop graphical user interface that is being developed to simplify editing the contents of the data directory.

 ## Data Organization

 Markdown Frontmatter Schema
 ```
 ##########
 # papers #